- Home

 Sustainable UMass Boston is a collaborative University effort integrating sustainability across academics, research, operations, and community engagement through the active participation of students, staff, faculty, and community partners.

-The Chancellor's Sustainability Committee advises on goals and activities coordinated by Janna Cohen-Rosenthal, Sustainability & Resiliency Planner in the Office of Campus Planning & Sustainability.
+The Beacon Sustainability Council advises on goals and activities coordinated by Janna Cohen-Rosenthal, Sustainability & Resiliency Planner in the Office of Campus Planning & Sustainability.
 Progress to commitments is reported via multiple platforms.

 "Our commitment to a healthy and sustainable community at UMass Boston will amplify sustainability initiatives at all levels.
 We seek to foster a consciousness of nature’s centrality to the human experience and our collective obligation to environmental sustainability.
 We understand that sustainability is not only about environmental and economic impacts, but it is about the overlap and interdependence of environmental and economic issues with restorative justice, equity, diversity, and inclusion." - Our Vision for the Future, Campus Master Plan, 2023